 Through innovative academic offerings, our nursing programs challenge students to provide patient-centered care while developing the knowledge, attitudes and skills to think critically, communicate constructively and achieve lifelong learning goals.

 Recognized for their expertise, compassion and vast knowledge, our nursing faculty encourage students to continue their development as health care providers and members of the global health partnership.

-The baccalaureate degree program in nursing, master’s degree program in nursing and Doctor of Nursing Practice program at Salve Regina are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.
+The baccalaureate degree programs in nursing, master’s degree program in nursing, post-master's certificate in family nurse practitioner and Doctor of Nursing Practice program at Salve Regina are accredited by the Commission on Collegiate Nursing Education.
 These programs are also accredited by the New England Commission of Higher Education.

 14 classes | 48 credits